-In Depth: Upscaling Video (Updated 11 Aug 2021)
+In Depth: Upscaling Video (Updated 8 Feb 2024)

 Upscaling means stretching a smaller video to fit a larger screen.
 The goal is to increase the size of the video while maintaining quality.
 Other terms you may hear are upsizing and uprezzing.
 Sure, you can simply scale the footage, but you will often get stretched and blurry results.
 You can also upscale with software and plugins that have features to sharpen and clean up problems including blur, jagginess, color artifacting, and noise.
 This article covers the tools to upscale your footage with great results.

-Why upscale your footage?
+Why would you want to upscale your footage?

 There are two common reasons to upscale:

-- You work with old video footage that’s in the standard format
+• You work with old video footage that’s in the standard format

-- You don’t have a camera that can shoot 4K and want your video to be 4K (or other sizes)
+• You don’t have a camera that can shoot 4K and want your video to be 4K (or other sizes)

 Video Resolution

 When I started my career in video post-production, “standard definition” was, in fact, the standard.
 Now there are so many resolutions.
 I originally wrote this article about 7 years ago, when a cinematographer friend of mine asked me to upscale footage for his reel from the 1990s to HD.
-In that article I focusing upscaling 720×480 (480i) into 1920×1080 (1080p) footage.
+In that article, I focusing upscaling 720×480 (480i) into 1920×1080 (1080p) footage.

 For one thing, video standards have changed in just a few short years.
 4K Ultra High Definition (4K UHD) is now a standard feature in over 60% of the televisions sold in North America.
 That number is increasing rapidly over the last few months as people can’t go out for entertainment during the pandemic.
 For example, if you’re watching an old standard-definition television show on a 4K UHD screen, it will look a bit stretched and blurry.